JakeMakesStuff/golang-combinations/README.md

-A fork of the `golang-combinations` library but using interfaces.
+A fork of the `golang-combinations` library but using interfaces and using functions for each sub-set.